Universal credit: Roll-out timetable (GB)

 The digital service changed its name to 'full service' and from May 2016, the DWP started rolling out the full service to existing live service areas in Great Britain.
 Claimants already claiming UC in these live service areas were transferred to the full service shortly after the full-service reached their postcode area.
 In January 2018, the DWP announced the closure of live service for most brand new claims and by April 2019, all live service claimants were moved across to the full service.
 Live service is therefore fully closed.

 The UC full service finished rolling out across Great Britain and Northern Ireland in December 2018.
-This means that new UC claims are possible in all areas of the UK, although there are some exceptions (see our 'current eligibility to claim' section for more information).
+Between December 2018 and March 2022, there were some small groups who were still prohibited from claiming UC and had to claim legacy benefits instead but in March 2022 the last specific exception group was removed.
+This means that new UC claims are possible in all areas of the UK.

 Now that UC is available across the UK, attention turns to existing tax credit and other legacy benefit claimants (those claiming housing benefit, income support, income-related jobseeker's allowance and income-related employment and support allowance).
 A pilot process for a 'managed migration' started in July 2019.
 The pilot was to involve up to 10,000 existing claimants (in Great Britain) and was due to finish in July 2020.
-Due to the coronavirus pandemic, the pilot was suspended and no announcement has been made about re-commencing it.
+Due to the coronavirus pandemic, the pilot was suspended.
+The pilot recommenced in May 2022.

-UC full service started to roll-out in Northern Ireland from September 2017 and completed in December 2018.
-It is expected that Northern Ireland will start managed migration across to UC, after learning from the DWP pilot (although as above this may be subject to delay due to the coronavirus outbreak).
+UC full service started to roll out in Northern Ireland from September 2017 and completed in December 2018.
+It is expected that Northern Ireland will start managed migration across to UC, along similar lines to DWP, although no details have been published yet.

 You can find out more in our dedicated NI section.